FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/billingperiodstart.md

 Billing Period Start represents the start date and time of the billing period.

 The BillingPeriodStart column MUST be present in the billing data.
-This column MUST be of type String and MUST NOT contain null values.
-BillingPeriodStart column MUST conform to [FOCUS Date/Time Format](#datetimeformat).
+This column MUST be of type Date/Time and MUST NOT contain null values.
+BillingPeriodStart column MUST conform to [FOCUS Date/Time Format](#date/timeformat).
 The sum of the Billed Cost metric for line items in a given billing period MUST match the total cost of the invoices received for that billing period.

 ## Column ID